Course Catalog and Electives

 Concert Orchestra MFA8411

 Students are required by state law to take at least 1 semester of physical education each school year.
 7th and 8th graders may submit a PE Waiver and if approved, will be excused from the PE requirement.
-PLEASE NOTE: 6th graders may NOT waive PE.
-Students have a small variety of PE courses to choose from; they can only choose ONE.
+PLEASE NOTE: 6th graders are not typically able to waive PE.
+PE for 7th and 8th graders is called “Team Sports.”

 Physical Education MPE8016